adelineagus/profile-generator/README.md

     MIT: https://opensource.org/licenses/MIT

   ## Tests
-  In terminal, run "npm run tests"
+  In terminal, run "npm run test"

   ## Questions
   To see more projects, visit my github page at https://github.com/adelineagus.
 If you have any questions regarding this project, feel free to contact me at adelineaguspranoto@gmail.com.